lilashih/how-browsers-work/3-1-ParsingGeneral.md

 An example is compilation.
 The compiler that compiles source code into machine code first parses it into a parse tree and then translates the tree into a machine code document.

 ![Figure : compilation flow](https://www.html5rocks.com/zh/tutorials/internals/howbrowserswork/image013.png)

-## Types of Parsers
-There are two types of parsers:
-1. Top Down Parser
-    - Examining the high level structure of the syntax and try to find a rule match.
-2. Bottom Up Parser
-    - Starting from the low level rules until high level rules are met.

 ## Generating Parsers Automatically
 There are tools that can generate a parser.
 You feed them the grammar of your language